 Resetting the LC Error Code

-After identifying and correcting the leak source, follow this sequence to reset the LC error on your Samsung DW80R9950US:
+After identifying and fixing the leak source, follow this sequence to reset the LC error on your Samsung DW80R9950US:

 Preventive Maintenance

-Regular maintenance can prevent LC errors in your Samsung DW80R9950US dishwasher:
+Regular maintenance can help prevent LC errors in your Samsung DW80R9950US dishwasher:

-- Clean door gaskets monthly with mild soap and soft cloth
+- Clean door gaskets monthly with mild soap and a soft cloth.

-- Remove and clean spray arms every 3 months
+- Remove and clean spray arms every three months.

-- Run an empty cycle with 2 cups white vinegar monthly to remove mineral buildup
+- Run an empty cycle with 2 cups of white vinegar monthly to remove mineral buildup.

 When to Call a Professional

-Contact a qualified appliance technician for these situations: In my experience, if you pull the base pan and find water that is actively accumulating — not residual moisture but water that returns after you mop it dry and run a short cycle — that points to an internal hose fitting or door boot failure that requires pressure-testing the water circuit, and at that point you’re better off calling a certified tech before a slow leak turns into a subfloor replacement.
+If you encounter the following situations, it may be time to call a qualified appliance technician: In my experience, if you pull the base pan and find water actively accumulating — not just residual moisture but water that returns after you mop it dry and run a short cycle — that often points to an internal hose fitting or door boot failure that needs pressure-testing the water circuit.
+At that point, it’s usually best to consult a certified technician to avoid a slow leak turning into a costly subfloor replacement.

 Frequently Asked Questions